Topological states in superlattices of HgTe-class materials for engineering three-dimensional flat bands: Symmetries and structural properties

-Intuitively, a heterostructure featuring several distinct hopping parameters in the direction perpendicular to the interface might favor a rich topological phase diagram.
-To have the coexistence of inner and interface layers and, hence, multiple different hopping terms along the $z$ direction, we have constructed the superlattice by alternating three layers of HgTe and of HgSe, i.e., (HgTe)$_3$/(HgSe)$_3$, along the (001) direction.
+We expect that the interplay between the breaking of the crystal symmetries and the full spin-orbit coupling favors a rich topological phase diagram.
+To break the crystal symmetries, we have constructed the superlattice by alternating three layers of HgTe and of HgSe, i.e., (HgTe)$_3$/(HgSe)$_3$, along the (001) direction.
 The heterostructure comprises three conventional zinc-blende unit cells along the $c$-axis and, therefore, we assume for the out-of-plane lattice constant of the supercell $c_{\text{SL}}=3a_{\text{SL}}$, where $a_{\text{SL}}$ is the in-plane lattice constant.
 As in the bulk, each anion (cation) is tetrahedrally coordinated by four nearest-neighbor cations (anions).
 When cutting through the structure along the $z$-direction, one finds subsequent layers of one atomic thickness consisting of only anions and only cations, respectively [see ~\Cref{heterostruc}(a)].
 The six cationic layers are composed of Hg atoms, while there are three anionic layers containing Te and three anionic layers containing Se in each superlattice period.
 Both compounds have the same zinc-blende space group, but in the heterostructure with an odd number of layers the directions (110) and ($\bar{1}$10) are now inequivalent.
-This results in a lower symmetry which could favor the possibility of Weyl and nodal-line phases.
+This results in a lower symmetry which could favor the possibility of Weyl and nodal-line phases\cite{ruan2016ideal}.
 Moreover, the interface between zinc-blende materials can be used to manipulate the band gap and, therefore, the topological properties of the whole heterostructure.
 We will show that these 3D superlattices have electronic properties similar to the HgTe class of materials under strain \cite{HgTe_weyl}, since they preserve the C$_2$ symmetry.
 However, the different periodicity along the $z$-axis lends the superlattices a tetragonal symmetry.

 Our heterostructure belongs to the space group $P\bar{4}m2$ (D$_{2d}$), No.\,115, which is a body-centered tetragonal crystal structure with lattice parameters $a_{\text{SL}}$ and $c_{\text{SL}}$.
 By design, the point-group symmetry of the heterostructure is reduced from $T_d$ to $D_{2d}$ with respect to the bulk compounds.
 Bulk HgTe and bulk HgSe have lattice constants $a_{\text{HgTe}}=6.46$\,{\AA} and $a_{\text{HgSe}}=6.09$ {\AA}, respectively.
 The in-plane lattice constant of the supercell depends on the lattice constants of the constituent compounds following Vegard's law.
 Without strain, we assume the in-plane lattice constant of the supercell to be $a_{\text{SL}}=6.27$\,{\AA}, which is the rounded average between the experimental HgTe and HgSe lattice constants and therefore expected to be close to the experimental value for this superlattice.